 LV : I'm sure.
-I know, myself, how hard it can be to manage different type of activities at once.
+I know, myself, how hard it can be to manage different types of activities at once.
 At the same time it can be fulfilling in a way, if that's what you're looking for.
 What do you use to help manage your schedule and priorities?
-How do you navigate your kind of weekly schedule to make sure that both your designs and collections are well articulated and produced on time, but also that everyone's happy in the business and everything is paid for?
+How do you navigate your weekly schedule to make sure that both your designs and collections are well articulated and produced on time?

 LV : Makes sense.
 Are you still able to prioritize uninterrupted time every week for creative thinking and design?

-JS : I would say no, but I've gotten a lot better this year.
-Last summer we moved into a studio and it was the first time we were not sharing a space with other fabricators.
-We were always in workshops.
-And we would have shared offices in the spaces.
-And now we have a studio that is much more like a design studio.
-And it's our own space.
+JS : Not every week, but I've gotten a lot better this year.
+Last summer Coil + Drift moved into a new studio and it was the first time we weren’t sharing a space with other fabricators.
+We always rented space in workshops and shared offices in the spaces.
+Now we have a studio that feels much more like a design studio and it's our own space.
 That has made it a lot easier for me to surround myself with the process.
 There are images, both inspiration images and renderings and finished materials and drawings, all over the space.
-As well as being surrounded by our actual furniture and lighting.
-It's definitely lovely to work next to a piece that you designed and stare at it for an entire year.
+And we can surround ourselves with our actual furniture and lighting as well, which is wonderful.
+It's lovely to work next to a piece that you designed and stare at it for an entire year.

-LV : I said previously that I would come back to something.
-You mentioned earlier that you had many kind of routines or repetitive elements through your everyday life.
+LV : You mentioned earlier that you had many kind of routines or repetitive elements through your everyday life.
 Could you mention what kind of routine you have?

-Then when I'm at the studio, I'd say that the repetitions that I, or the rituals that I have, are definitely around coffee.
-One of them is that I drink that same coffee every day and I stop at a coffee shop on the way to work which I don't need to do; I have a coffee machine at my studio.
-But I love this coffee, and it really helps me.
-Or maybe it doesn't help me, but it's a ritual and now I do it every day.
-When I'm at the studio, right now there aren't a lot of rituals because every day is so different.
+When I'm at the studio, the rituals that I have are around coffee.
+I drink the same coffee every day from a shop that I stop at on the way to work.
+I have a coffee machine at my studio, but I love their coffee.
+Right now at the studio there aren't a lot of rituals because every day is so different.
 I wish I could say that I get to the studio and check emails and respond to all of our clients first thing.
 I definitely try to do that, but it doesn't always happen.

-So yeah, I mean, the big weekend ritual that I've been doing for the last six months is that I've been going to the beach every weekend.
+The weekend ritual that I've had for the last six months is that we’ve been going to the beach every weekend.
 Our new apartment is 12 minutes away from the beach by car, which is very unusual for New Yorkers.
-And we discovered this after we moved in.
-And so I had never been to the beach in any season but summer in New York.
-Because that's when people go to the beach.
-They never go in the winter, so it's just empty and so peaceful and beautiful.
-I have to say that that's been a major ritual for calming myself in my creative practice.
+We discovered this after we moved in and I had never been to the beach in any season but summer in New York.
+That's when New Yorkers go to the beach so in the winter it’s completely empty and so peaceful and beautiful.
+That's been a major ritual for calming myself in my creative practice.
 Literally every week-end, and sometimes two days on weekends we go to the beach.

 LV : Where is that beach that you like to go to?

-JS : Yeah, usually we go to Riis Beach, which is on the Rockaway.
-Our apartment's in Flatbush, Brooklyn.
-It's literally like a 12-minute drive.
+JS : Usually we go to Riis Beach, which is on the Rockaways.

 LV : Interesting.
 It's funny for me to see that, on a personal level, I kind of navigate those challenges the same way in terms of routine.
 That's refreshing.